Edible enrichment games

 pexels-photo-28667156-28667156.jpg

-Edible enrichment games that children can make for their dog
+Edible enrichment candy that children can make for their dog

 Stuffed Kong